2024-Arizona-Opportunity-Hack/Alpaca-3--LiminalWorks-LiminalWorksTheoryofChangeGPTAssistant/README.md

 The user writes text or uploads a pdf, and this input is then sent as a query to the API gpt that generates a response.
 The response is filtered through a database containing data about TOC.
-If the response relates to TOC, the AI response is let through.
+If the response relates to TOC, the AI response will let it through.
 If not, the AI responds with how the query is not relevant to TOC.
+Every conversation is collected and stored in the database for future reference and training where it learns from past conversations.

 <img width="3136" alt="Flow Map" src="https://github.com/user-attachments/assets/52570d3a-185b-4f86-861a-5573b8be203b">